Antichiral states in twisted graphene multilayers: Antichiral states in -stacked graphene bilayers

-To illustrate how anti-chiral states can be engineered in a stacked $AB$ graphene bilayer, let us first briefly summarize the electronic properties of graphene monolayer and aligned bilayers.
+To illustrate how antichiral states can be engineered in a stacked $AB$ graphene bilayer, let us first briefly summarize the electronic properties of graphene monolayer and aligned bilayers.
 Single-layer graphene is a hexagonal two-dimensional material with two atoms (denoted $A$ and $B$) per unit cell.
-As the atoms are identical (carbon), its energy spectrum exhibits massless Dirac-cone band touchings at the six corners of its hexagonal Billouin zone.
-The cones appear in pairs with opposite chiralities at the so-called $K$ and $K'$ valleys.~\cite{RevModPhys.81.109} At a proper termination of the graphene system, e.g., at a zig-zag termination, flat edge bands spectrally connect the two valleys.
+As the atoms are identical (carbon), its energy spectrum exhibits massless Dirac-cone band touchings at the six corners of its hexagonal Brillouin zone.
+The cones appear in pairs with opposite chiralities at the so-called $K$ and $K'$ valleys~\cite{RevModPhys.81.109}.
+At a proper termination of the graphene system, e.g., at a zigzag termination, flat edge bands spectrally connect the two valleys.
 Using a coupled-wire description of the 2D system, these edge bands can be understood to be made of uncoupled 0D bound modes of 1D topological insulators~\cite{Delplace_2011}.
-Including a sublattice dependent second-neighbor hopping,~\cite{Colom_2018} the Dirac cones can be shifted in energy, turning the topological flat bands into anti-chiral states.
-However, real graphene monolayers do not host such long-ranged hopping and the Dirac cones are located at the same energy.
+Including a sublattice-dependent second-neighbor hopping~\cite{Colom_2018}, the Dirac cones can be shifted in energy, turning the topological flat bands into antichiral states.
+However, real graphene monolayers do not host such long-range hopping, and the Dirac cones are located at the same energy.
 As a result, such a valley-dependent energy shift must be artificially engineered.